RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - PCollections can be created from data sources or as the output of transformations.
 - In the case of *batch processing*, the PCollection contains a **fixed set of data**.
 In the case of *streaming data*, the PCollection is **unbounded**.

- **Transforms**:- Transformations are the operations applied to data within a Dataflow pipeline.Transforms operate on one or more PCollections as input and can produce one or more output.
+ **Transforms**:- Transformations are the operations applied to the PCollections to process and transform the data.Transforms operate on one or more PCollections as input and can produce one or more output.
  - Transformations define how the data is processed, transformed, or manipulated within the pipeline.
 - Transformations include operations like **filtering, aggregating, joining, mapping**, and more.
-- Transformations are the operations applied to the PCollections to process and transform the data.
 - Transformations take input data, perform computations, and generate output data.

- **ParDo**:- ParDo is a parallel processing operation that runs a user-specified function on each element in a PCollection.
-ParDo transforms data in parallel.
+ **ParDo**:- ParDo is a **parallel processing operation** that runs a user-specified function on each element in a PCollection.ParDo transforms data in *parallel*.
 - ParDo can receive additional inputs from other PCollections through side inputs.Side inputs enable performing joins and accessing data from multiple PCollections within a ParDo.
 - ParDo produces a main output PCollection, but it can also generate additional output collections using side outputs.
 - Side outputs are useful for creating additional processing paths or handling data that doesn't meet certain criteria, such as using a side output for data that fails a validation check